Duality between Lagrangian and Legendrian invariants: Algebraic preliminary

 We say that $\Omega\C$ is complete if the natural map $\Omega \C \to \widehat{\Omega} \C$ is a quasi-isomorphism.
 For example, it is easy to see that this is the case if $\C$ is locally finite and simply-connected.

-If $\mathfrak{f}\colon \C \to \D$ is an $A_\infty$-comap which is a quasi-isomorphism of $A_\infty$-coalgebras and if $\Omega\C$ is complete then $\Omega \mathfrak{f}$ is a quasi-isomorphism.
+If $\mathfrak{f}\colon \C \to \D$ is an $A_\infty$-comap which is a quasi-isomorphism of $A_\infty$-coalgebras and if $\Omega\C$ and $\D$ are complete then $\Omega \mathfrak{f}$ is a quasi-isomorphism.
 (This follows from \cite[Theorem 7.4]{EM}, see also \cite[Theorem 5.5.11]{weibel}).
-The condition that $\Omega \C$ is complete is necessary and is related to the completeness of the word length filtration.
-A counter-example when the completeness assumption is dropped can be found in \cite[Section 2.4.1]{LV}.
+The completeness assumptions are necessary and are related to the completeness of the word length filtration.
+A counter-example when the completeness assumptions are dropped can be found in \cite[Section 2.4.1]{LV}.

 There is a universal twisting cochain $\t^\C\colon \C \to \Omega \C$ given by the composition of canonical projection $\C \to \Cbar[-1]$ and the canonical inclusion $\Cbar[-1] \to \Omega \C$.